Festival Orchestra Play-Along

 - This is the video to which students will play along in the final side-by-side video.
 We encourage students to watch this a few times to get a feel for the piece and the count in.
 Teachers may also elect to watch the video with their students to help them understand their parts.

 - Download a copy of the score (HERE), and follow along with the video.
-We also encourage students to follow along with their part to get a sense of how their part fits into the music.
+Highlight your part in the score to see how you fit into the overall ensemble.

 Audio Guide Track: